classictourneys/creativedeathmatch/README.md

-# creaTive Deathmatch by barney
+# creaTive Deathmatch client source code by barney
 Please note that most of the code in this repository is NOT original and is developed mostly by https://github.com/YaLTeR.
 I have included the original OpenAG readme.
+I will add more detailed notes on building soon.

+# Cloning
+It is NOT reccomended that you clone this repo from this website if you plan on editing the code.
+Use Git Bash and cd to where you want to clone the repo, and then type
+ "git clone http://www.github.com/classictourneys/creativedeathmatch" without the quotation marks.

+ # YES, I AM AWARE THE ACTUAL SOURCE CODE ISN'T HERE YET.
+I WILL ADD IT SOON.

 # OpenAG
 ======================